 Statement on Security of Medications in the Operating Room

-Last Amended: October 16, 2013 (original approval: October 26, 2003)
+Last Amended: October 17, 2018 (original approval: October 26, 2003)

 - Access to operating room suites must be strictly limited to authorized persons.

 - Anesthesia carts and anesthesia machines may remain unlocked, and non-controlled* medications may be left in or on top of unlocked anesthesia carts or anesthesia machines immediately prior to, during, and immediately following surgical cases in an operating room, so long as there are authorized operating room personnel in the OR suite.

 - Because the operating room suite is a limited-access secure location, it is safe practice for anesthesia professionals to leave non-controlled* medications on the top of their anesthesia carts or anesthesia machines for brief periods (e.g., while going to a nearby holding area to bring a patient into the operating room).

 - It is necessary and safe practice for emergency anesthesia drugs (e.g., dantrolene for the treatment of malignant hyperthermia) to be kept in a dedicated emergency cart or cupboard and made secure ("locked") by a tamper-evident device that can easily be broken by authorized persons.
 Locks requiring knowledge of a combination or possession of a physical key jeopardize patient safety, in this setting.

 *The term "non-controlled" refers to medications that are not Schedule II-V.